rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

     Thou hast defiled thy sanctuaries by the multitude of thine iniquities, by the iniquity of thy traffick; therefore will I bring forth a fire from the midst of thee, it shall devour thee, and I will bring thee to ashes upon the earth in the sight of all them that behold thee.
     All they that know thee among the people shall be astonished at thee: thou shalt be a terror, and never shalt thou be any more.

-The ancient view of Satan was as the ruler of the fallen world, the chief of the nations that held dominion over man.
+The ancient view of Satan was as the ruler of the fallen world, the chief of the nations and dark powers that held dominion over man.
-While Israel was the Lord's portion, they too fell under dark powers, as evidenced by their exile and in the warning of curses from the Lord.
+While Israel was the Lord's portion, they too fell under dark powers of Satan, as evidenced by their exile and in the warning of curses from the Lord.

 !!! quote "Deuteronomy 28:33-33"
     Thy sons and thy daughters shall be given unto another people, and thine eyes shall look, and fail with longing for them all the day long; and there shall be no might in thine hand.
-    The fruit of thy land, and all thy labours, shall a nation which thou knowest not eat up; and thou shalt be only oppressed and crushed alway
+    The fruit of thy land, and all thy labours, shall a nation which thou knowest not eat up; and thou shalt be only oppressed and crushed always

-In the fullness of time, Satan was ultimately defeated completely.
+However, in the fullness of time, Satan was defeated completely.

 !!! quote "Luke 10:18-19"
     And He said to them, “I saw Satan fall like lightning from heaven.
 Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.

-And very explicitly, Christ's victory over Satan is referenced by John the Theologian in the Book of Revelation.
+Christ's victory over Satan is referenced by John the Theologian in the Book of Revelation.
+Satan is defeated in the heavens and on earth.

 !!! quote "Revelation 12:9"
     And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.

-Note the symbolic theme connecting Satan with beasts (the great dragon) and with worldly kings.
+Note the symbolic theme connecting Satan with beasts (the great dragon) and, as we'll see next, with worldly kings.